annotation/text-fabric/docs/Api/General.md

         The basic idea is:

-        *   a quantifier leads to the execution of one or more separate searches;
+        *   a quantifier leads to the execution of one or more separate searche templates;
-        *   the results of these searches are combined by means of set operations;
+        *   the results of these searches are combined by means of set operations:
-            (difference, intersection, union), dependent on the nature of the quantifier;
+            *difference*, *intersection*, *union*, dependent on the nature of the quantifier;
-        *   the end result of this combination will fed as a custom set to the original template.
+        *   the end result of this combination will fed as a custom set to the original template after stripping the whole quantifier from that template.

-        ??? info "General case"
+            So we replace a quantifier by a custom set.

         Suppose we have

         ```
         clause typ=Wx0
-            QUANTIFIERS
-              rest of template
+        QUANTIFIER1
+        QUANTIFIER2
+        ...
+        QUANTIFIERn
+          rest-of-template
         ```

-            We compute a set of clauses `filteredClauses` based on
+        We compute a set of clauses `filteredClauses1` based on

         ```
         clause typ=Wx0
         QUANTIFIER1
         ```

-            and deliver the results of
+        and then compute a new set `filteredClauses2` based on

         ```
         S.search('''
-            fclause
+        fclause typ=Wx0
-              rest of template
+        QUANTIFIER2
         ''',
-                customSets=dict(fclause=filteredClauses)
+            customSets=dict(fclause=filteredClauses1)
         ```

-            Then we repeat this for `QUANTIFIER2`, `QUANTIFIER3`, etc, until we have done all quantifiers.
-            In this process the set `filteredClauses` gets smaller and smaller.

-        ??? info "Particular quantifiers"
-            Every quantifier will have recombine its templates with other templates and this combinations will be run.
-            The fact that the combined template has to be run in isolation, is the main source of restrictions on the usage of names.

-            It is important which templates will be run for each kind of quantifier.

-            All templates of all quantifiers will be combined with the atom line that is being quantified on top, without indent.

-            So all quantifier templates can see their own names, and the name of the atom if it exists.
-            In one case, a template can see additional names:

-        ??? info "/where/ /have/"
+        and so on until we have had QUANTIFIERn, leading to a set `filteredClausesN` of clauses that pass all filters set by the quantifiers.

+        Finally, we deliver the results of

         ```
-            atom
-            /where/
-            templateA
-            /have/
-            templateH
-            /-/
+        S.search('''
+        fclause
+          rest-of-template
+        ''',
+            customSets=dict(fclause=filteredClausesN)
         ```

-            This quantifier gives rise to running search for the following templates:

-            ```
-            atom
-            templateA
-            ```

-            ```
-            atom
-            templateA
-            templateH
-            ```

-            This means that `templateH` may use names defined in `templateH`, but only if these names are not defined in inner quantifiers inside `templateA`.

 ### Search API